Luos-io/Documentation/tutorials/your-first-detection/topology.md

 }
 ```

 Now we need to add this type after the Luos default ones.
-To do that Luos provide a constant defining the beginning of the custom type list.
-To start your custom type list you can do :
+To do that, Luos Engine provides a constant defining the beginning of the custom type list.
+To start your custom type list, you can add:

 ```c
 enum // Custom type list